brianglass/anastasis/files/monday_matins1.md

 color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">When he perceived and was amazed by the brightness of your virginity, the godlike Chief Captain cried out to you his Â‘Hail!Â’.
+font-family:&quot;Book Antiqua&quot;">When he perceived and was amazed by the brightness of your virginity, the godlike Chief Captain cried out to you his ‘Hail!’.
 And so we all magnify you as Mother of God.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;font-family:&quot;Book Antiqua&quot;;color:red;letter-spacing:-.1pt;mso-bidi-font-style: